-Over the next few weeks from here I phoned The Alzheimer’s Society a couple of times and read a lot of information that they had on their website.
-Over time I processed what was happening to my grandmother and although it still does really hurt to know that I am to this day slowly losing her, that not all hope was lost.
-I learned to try and make new memories with her, to help replace the ones that were stolen from us by the Alzheimer’s Disease.
+Over the next few weeks from here, I phoned The Alzheimer’s Society a couple of times and read a lot of information that they had on their website.
+Over time I processed what was happening to my grandmother and although it still does really hurt to know that I am to this day slowly losing her, not all hope was lost.
+I learned to try and make new memories with her, to help replace the ones that were stolen from us by her Alzheimer’s.

 Over time I started to get a lot of donations in and I was really looking forward to doing the jump.
 The weekend before my jump was upon us when I had a message through saying that my jump had to be moved, as the weather forecast wasn’t looking very good and we could not do the jump on the following Saturday.
 This happened to us another 3 times but then on the fifth confirmed date, we got lucky.